Contact Us

 Above the legend on the graph the name of the Schedule on the graph.
 By default it will show the site's operating calendar.
 Clicking on the schedule name will hide the schedule layer on the graph, just like when you click on the legend elements.

-Clicking on the cog symbol in the right corner of the graph allows you to choose any schedule from the Account settings to put onto the graph as a layer.
+Clicking on the cog symbol in the right corner of the graph allows you to view different Layers, like choosing any schedule from the Account settings to put onto the graph as a layer.

-The period options available are 6 Hours, 24 hours, 7 days, 30 days, and 1 year.
-The period will show the latest data from the selected period option.
-For example: if 1 year is selected in April 2025, the data will show April 2024 - April 2025, instead of the data of the year 2025.
+The period options available are 6 Hours, 24 hours, 7 days, 30 days, and 1 year for Rolling ranges and 6 hours, Today, Week, Month, and Year for To-date ranges.
+For example: if 1 year is selected in April 2025, the data will show April 2024 - April 2025 for Rolling Ranges, and To-date range would show data of the year 2025.

 Properties Viewing